SebastienCoube/SebastienCoube/README.md

 I strive to [fly less](https://sites.tufts.edu/flyingless/).

-Sorry about the lousy markdown personal page but I have not enough time nor desire to make a proper homepage with a picture of me hiking like "Hey look at me I am a scientist but an outdoorsman too !".
+Sorry about the lousy markdown personal page but I have not enough time nor desire to make a proper homepage with a picture of me hiking climbing or diving like "Hey look at me I am a scientist but an outdoorsman too !".

 <!---